sanishaukhale/VEABGoa/README.md

               allow read, update, delete: if request.auth != null;
             }
-            // Team Members: Public read, authenticated write match /teamMembers/{memberId} {
+            // Team Members: Public read, authenticated write
+            // The `request.auth != null` condition means only users signed into your
+            // Firebase app (via the admin panel) can write (create, update, delete)
+            // team member data.
+If this rule is not correctly deployed, you will get
+            // PERMISSION_DENIED errors when trying to save team members. match /teamMembers/{memberId} {
               allow read: if true;
               allow write: if request.auth != null;